-Valerio Cerasani is an Italian-born artist based in Leipzig.
+Valerio Cerasani is an artist based in Leipzig.
 Stemming from his political activism and interest in urban planning, his practice is a continous research on landscapes through the exploration of their visual potentials.
 Last summer he developed a new photographic series about the shipping container student accommodations at NDSM Werf in Amsterdam Noord.

 What is your practice about?

 My practice is about images, without choosing one particular technique over another.
 It’s a constant visual exploration, landscapes are my focal point through which I try to investigate reality.
 Photography is an instrument to achieve this.
 The images in this series have not been modified, but usually I use screen printing, drawing and painting to elaborate on an idea.
 With screen printing, by dismembering it and reassembling the image, I try to deconstruct it… in order to ‘enter’ it.
 With drawing or painting the image is built through sedimentation.